Modules and functions

 3

 In this chapter we will define our own modules, with different levels of complexity.
-As our examples get longer in size, it can be tricky to type them all in the shell.
-It's about time for us to learn how to compile Elixir code and also how to run Elixir scripts.
+As our examples get longer in size, it can be tricky to type them all in the shell, so we will resort more frequently to scripting.

-In addition to the Elixir file extension .ex, Elixir also supports .exs files for scripting.
+Elixir has two file extensions .ex (Elixir) and .exs (Elixir scripts).
 Elixir treats both files exactly the same way, the only difference is in intention. .ex files are meant to be compiled while .exs files are used for scripting.
-This convention is followed by projects like mix.

 defmodule Math do